Betting on the NFL for Beginners

 The payout odds for American football and basketball follow the 11/10 ratio.
 You will see the over/under line as listed with -/+ 110, meaning you need to bet 11 to collect 10, along with your original bet.

 It is standard sportsbook practice to mix over/under bets with team point spread bets on parlays and teasers.
-This provides you with a wide range of betting and risk reduction opportunities, along with the increased payout of a parlay.
-However, in the long-run, betting single games has a better profitability outcome, since single-game bet payouts are closer aligned with win probabilities.
+This provides you with a wide range of betting and risk reduction opportunities.
+It also provides you with the increased payout of a parlay.
+However, in the long-run, betting single games has a better profitability outcome.
+This is because single-game bet payouts are closer aligned with win probabilities.

 NFL Future Bets

-Prior to the start of the NFL season, you can wager on the teams that will win the conference championships and the winner of the Super Bowl.
-You can also make bets on the Over/Under win totals for each NFL team.
+Prior to the start of the NFL season, you can wager on the teams that will win the conference championships.
+You can also wager on the winner of the Super Bowl and make bets on the Over/Under win totals for each NFL team.

 Since there is a long season ahead, picking the winners way in advance is a bit risky, but the payouts are also higher.